Find a FYRE Opportunity

 2

 Infertility is a huge problem in the swine industry, limiting the profits of producers.
-Given that 740,000 sows gave birth to piglets in Nebraska last year, a 5% increase in the number of females producing piglets would lead to 440,300 additional piglets.
-Our lab is interested in methods to solve fertility issues in swine.
-We are investigating the biological mechanisms underlying how a hormone (gonadotropin-releasing hormone 2) and its interacting partner (gonadotropin-releasing hormone 2 receptor) influence reproduction in pigs.
+In addition, pigs serve as an excellent biomedical model for infertility in humans.
+Our lab is interested in methods to solve fertility issues.
+We are investigating the biological mechanisms underlying how a hormone (GnRH-2) and its interacting partner (GnRH-2 receptor) influence reproduction.
+To accomplish this, we utilize a genetically engineered pig line in which this important mechanism has been disrupted.

 Faculty Advisor